 Medicare Supplemental Plan B

-- Medicare Part A hospice care coinsurance or copayments
+- Medicare Part B copayments and coinsurance

 - Medicare Part A deductible

-Medicare Supplemental Plan B does not cover:
+Medicare Supplement Plan B does not cover:

 - Medicare Part B deductible